 FAQs: How to Volunteer in Nepal

-Registration is quick and easy and your Nepal volunteer program contribution is tax-deductible for U.S. taxpayers!
-(1) Below, select the length of program and year you prefer.
-(2) The available departure dates that match your query will display.
+Registration is quick and easy!
+(1) Select the length of program and year you prefer below.
+(2) The available departure dates and tax-deductible program contributions that match your query will display.
 (3) Click on the program you prefer.
-This will take you to the online form.
+This will take you to the online registration form.
 (4) Complete the form and hold your place on the volunteer program with a $350 deposit.
-Or, call a volunteer coordinator at (800) 487-1074 for assistance.
-If you prefer, you may submit a text registration by mail or fax.
-Teens under 18 complete a minor registration and travel with a parent or adult legal guardian.
+Be sure to select all applicable discounts.
+Call a volunteer coordinator at (800) 487-1074 for assistance.

 Lodging is double-occupancy, with a single room option for an additional fee.
 Click for single room fees.

-Note: Those who register six months (180 days) in advance for international programs, receive a $233 discount (one per family or group).
+Note: The published amounts below reflect a $233 discount (limited to one per family or group) for those who register six months (180 days) in advance for Nepal service programs.
 Register early and help us confirm our commitment to the communities we serve.

 Upcoming Volunteer Dates in Kathmandu, Nepal